safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 <br>**3) Create Subscription**
-<br>Return to the FME Server Web UI and navigate to the Notifications page.
+<br>Return to the FME Server web user interface and navigate to the Notifications page.
 Click on the Subscriptions tab and click New to create a new Subscription.

 Call the subscription "Process Building Updates".
 Subscribe to the topic ShapeIncomingFile: